An analytical model of momentum availability for predicting large wind farm power: Momentum availability factor model

-Generally, the velocity at the front of the farm will be close to the undisturbed value.
-The velocity at the rear of the farm will typically be close to the farm-averaged value.
-As a simple first-order approach, we assume that the velocity reduction at the front of the farm, $1-\beta_{local}(x)$, is equal to the increase at the rear (relative to the farm-averaged wind speed), $\beta_{local}(L)-\beta$.
+Generally, the velocity at the front of the farm is close to the undisturbed value.
+The velocity at the rear of the farm tends to be close to the farm-averaged value.
+As a simple first-order approach, we assume that the small velocity reduction at the front of the farm, $1-\beta_{local}(x)$, is equal to the small increase at the rear (relative to the farm-averaged wind speed), $\beta_{local}(L)-\beta$.
 As such we can say that $\beta_{local}(0)^2 + \beta_{local}(L)^2 \approx 1 + \beta^2$.
 Applying this approximation to equation \ref{eqn:M_adv_pgf}:

+To check the validity of this approximation, we used data from finite wind farm LES performed by \citet{Wu2017}.
+We take the hub-height wind speed normalised by the inflow value as a proxy for $\beta_{local}(x)$.
+Note that $H_F$ has been defined so that the hub-height wind speed is approximately equal to the farm-layer-averaged speed \citep{Kirby2022}.
+For the four farms simulated by \citet{Wu2017}, this assumption gives an overestimation on the order of 10\% (table \ref{tab:beta_error_pgf}).

 Dividing by the initial momentum supply $M_{F0}$ gives:

 Although this is an approximation, equation \ref{eqn:adv_pgf} shows that when advection and PGF terms are combined, the dependence on farm inlet and outlet velocities disappears.
 Interestingly, this suggests that the impact of farm-scale flows may not directly depend on the wind speed at the front of the farm.